Cselwood/EmotivEpocAffectiveData/README.md

 # EmotivEpocAffectiveData
 > A java-based method to write Affective data from the Epoc to a text file!
 Usable with Unity!

-This program uses the .osc method of writing plain text data of the User's affective state in the Emotiv EPOC to a given file over port 7400.
+This program uses the .osc method of writing plain text data of the User's affective state in an Emotiv EPOC headset to a given file over port 7400.
 I used this class in my thesis to be interpreted as a text file by the Unity Engine.
 An alternative file could be a .xml file.

 ## Features